abhishekprince-git/Brain-Tumor-MRI-Classifier/README.md

 ### Overfitting

 Deep learning models are prone to overfitting, especially with limited medical datasets, necessitating techniques like data augmentation, regularization, and cross-validation.

+---

+## 6. Conclusion

+This project demonstrates the use of CNN and transfer learning techniques for automated brain tumor classification from MRI images.
+The developed system provides fast and accurate tumor/non-tumor classification and can serve as a supportive tool for medical screening and analysis.

+> **Note:** This project is intended for research and educational purposes and is not a substitute for professional medical diagnosis.